rapid7/le_node/README.md

 Previously, "le_node" and "logentries-client" were two different modules.
 The former has been replaced with the latter codebase, but the le_node name is the canonical repo (it’s referenced in many places).
-It’s still possible to get logentries-client under that name on NPM, but it’s just an alias for le_node now.
+It’s still possible to get logentries-client under that name on NPM, but it’s soon just going to be an alias for this repository, le_node.

-For users of le_node from before this switch, there are some important differences to note before you upgrade.
+For users of le_node from before this switch, there are some important differences to note before upgrading.

-The new codebase follows the same essential pattern, and if all you did previously was instantiate the client and then call the logging methods, there should be no breaking changes.
+The new codebase does follow the same essential pattern.
+If you only used the client constructor and the log methods previously, there may be no breaking changes for you.
+But for anybody else...

 ### Breaking Change: `client.end()`